-Nazarene Bible College will post degrees four times each academic year: the Monday following the last day of class for each of the fall, winter, and summer terms, and the day of scheduled commencement.
+Nazarene Bible College will post degrees four times each academic year: the Monday following the last day of class for each of the fall, winter, spring, and summer terms.

-There is both an application to complete and post a degree, and an application to participate in commencement.
-A student is required to make application no later than December 15 of the academic year for participation in commencement exercises.
-A \$60 graduation fee is required and will be charged to the student's account.
-A graduation/commencement application form will not be considered complete without appropriate payment.
+A graduation application is required to complete and post a degree and indicate participation in Commencement.
+Students are to complete the Intent to Graduate form available in the Student Center and Resources link at www.online.nbc.edu.
+A student is required to make application no later than November 15 of the academic year for participation in the commencement exercises.
+A \$60 graduation fee is required and will be posted to the student's account.
+(Note: This fee will be applied to your bill during the Spring Trimester.)
+It may be paid by check or credit card.
+A graduation/commencement application form will not be considered complete and a diploma will not be issued without appropriate payment.